lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

    endpoint = https://readthedocs.org/api/v3/
    token = [hidden]

-Merge Job will create a project on read the docs if none exist.
+Merge Job will create a project on Read The Docs if none exist.
 Merge Job will assign a project as a subproject of the master project.
 Merge job will trigger a build to update docs.
 Merge job will change the default version if needed.